lzq8272587/lzq8272587.github.io/index.md

 * `Address:` Fit building 1-217, Tsinghua University, Beijing, China

 I am currently an assistant professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/), Tsinghua University.
 Before joining Tsinghua University, he was a senior researcher at Tencent Media Lab from 2018 to 2019 and developed the network protocols and congestion control algorithms for [WeMeet/VooV](https://voovmeeting.com/), a large-scale commercial videoconferencing application.
-He received his Ph.D. in Computer Science from Tsinghua University in 2018 and B.E. in Computer Science and Engineering from the University of Electronic Science and Technology of China in 2013.
-He was a visiting scholar in the School of Electrical and Computer Engineering, Purdue University from 2016 to 2017.
-His research interests include computer networking, wireless and mobile computing, video streaming, integrated space and terrestrial networks.
-His works are published at conferences or journals such as ACM MobiCom, USENIX NSDI, IEEE INFOCOM, IEEE ICNP, IEEE ToN, and IEEE TMC.
+I received my Ph.D. in Computer Science from Tsinghua University in 2018 and B.E. in Computer Science and Engineering from the University of Electronic Science and Technology of China in 2013.
+I was a visiting scholar in the School of Electrical and Computer Engineering, Purdue University from 2016 to 2017.
+My research interests include computer networking, wireless and mobile computing, video streaming, integrated space and terrestrial networks.
+My works are published at conferences or journals such as ACM MobiCom, USENIX NSDI, IEEE INFOCOM, IEEE ICNP, IEEE ToN, and IEEE TMC.

 # News